-An expatriate or a resident alien can open a Self-Directed IRA account in the United States if they have a taxable income and mailing address.
+An expatriate or a resident alien can open a Self-Directed IRA account in the United States if they have a taxable income and mailing address, and US phone number

 You need a mailing address in the United States.

-This mailing address ensure we can send written notices as well as comply with know-your-customer regulations.
+This mailing address ensures we can send written notices as well as comply with know-your-customer regulations.

 Those with a physical address in Europe cannot open a Rocket Dollar IRA.